jnozzi/cocoadev.com/markdown/ReturnIntArrayCount.md

 Your method is declared to return an [[NSNumber *.
 You're returning an int.
 These two are not the same, and there is no automatic conversion between them.

 ----
-General/NSNumber is a class, int is a primitive type.
+NSNumber is a class, int is a primitive type.

-*You are promising to return an object that's an instance of the General/NSNumber class by returning a pointer to it (that's what the * stands for).
+*You are promising to return an object that's an instance of the NSNumber class by returning a pointer to it (that's what the * stands for).
 However, you are returning a number (of whatever size int is on your machine) rather than a pointer.
 You can fix the method in one of two ways:*

-*Promise an int rather than a number, with     - (int) getTotalExpressions (rather than - (General/NSNumber*) ...).
+*Promise an int rather than a number, with     - (int) getTotalExpressions (rather than - (NSNumber*) ...).
-*Actually return a pointer to a General/NSNumber instance by creating one with     General/[NSNumber numberWithInt:...], for instance     return General/[NSNumber numberWithInt:[expressionSplits count]];.
+*Actually return a pointer to a NSNumber instance by creating one with     [NSNumber numberWithInt:...], for instance     return [NSNumber numberWithInt:[expressionSplits count]];.